Last Updated on November 4, 2023 by Jade

-A denture brush has a different design to a regular toothbrush.
-The denture cleaning brush has bristles on both sides of the head.
+A denture brush has a different design from a regular toothbrush.
+A main point of difference is that a denture cleaning brush has bristles on both sides of the head.
 This provides you with two different brush shapes to assist with the cleaning process.

-The thing to keep in mind here is that denture brushes for false teeth bristles are firm, but not hard.
-The firmness allows for proper cleaning in and around clips, crevasses and anywhere bacteria can form.
+Another difference is that the bristles on denture brushes for false teeth are firm, but not hard.
+The firmness allows for proper cleaning in and around clips, crevasses, and anywhere bacteria can form.
 A regular toothbrush with hard bristles can damage dentures and may even scratch them.

 Should You Use A Denture Brush, Or A Normal Toothbrush?